 Internal Funding (for Penn Investigators)

-Request for Applications: The Basser Center has the unique opportunity to catalyze research to change the paradigm of discovery, innovation, and care for issues related to BRCA1 and BRCA2 mutations.
+The Basser Center for BRCA has the unique opportunity to catalyze research to change the paradigm of discovery, innovation, and care for issues related to BRCA1 and BRCA2 mutations.
 Germline mutations in BRCA1 and BRCA2 significantly increase the risk of breast and ovarian cancer and also are associated with prostate cancer and pancreatic cancer.
 Towards this end, the Basser Center is seeking applications that propose innovative approaches to the study of BRCA-related cancers.

 External Funding